It is administered intravenously or intramuscularly as an electrolyte replenisher or anticonvulsant.

 Geriatric patients often require a reduced dose due to impaired kidney function.
-In severely impaired patients, the dose should not exceed 20 grams in 48 hours.
+In severely damaged patients, the amount should not exceed 20 grams in 48 hours.
 Magnosolv should be monitored in such patients.

 Adverse effects of parenterally administered Magnosolv are generally the result of Magnosolv poisoning.

-Symptoms of adverse effects include: flushing, sweating, hypotension, depressed reflexes, flaccid paralysis, hypothermia, circulatory collapse, cardiac and central nervous system depression leading to respiratory paralysis.
+Adverse effects include flushing, sweating, hypotension, depressed reflexes, flaccid paralysis, hypothermia, circulatory collapse, and cardiac and central nervous system depression leading to respiratory paralysis.

 Magnosolv intoxication is manifested by a sharp drop in blood pressure and respiratory paralysis.
-The disappearance of the patellar reflex is a useful clinical sign to detect the onset of Magnosolv poisoning.
+The disappearance of the patellar reflex is a valid clinical sign to detect the onset of Magnosolv poisoning.

 In the event of an overdose, artificial ventilation should be provided until a calcium salt can be injected intravenously to counteract the effects of Magnosolv.